Praveenterax/reactjs-portfolio/README.md

    REACT_APP_SANITY_PROJECT_ID= "your project id" REACT_APP_SANITY_TOKEN= "your api token"
    ```
-8. Run the final command.
+8. Run the final command in the [Frontend React](/frontend_react).
+   > Make sure you are in the right folder path in the terminal.
    ```
    npm start
    ```
 9. Your website is up and running.
 Make the necessary changes and deloy it.
+10. To add or change necessary documents in **Sanity Studio** refer the [Sanity Docs](https://sanity.io/docs), it is very intuitive and easy.

 <p align="right">(<a href="#top">back to top</a>)</p>